1

 -20mg per kg (2.5 lbs) of Fenbendazole given orally every day for 4 weeks.
 Fenbendazole can be found as the puppy wormer, Panacur.
 Panacur is an over-the-counter medication which you can get at any vet.
 This is probably the most important part of treatment.
 Fenbendazole works *very* well to completely rid the rabbit of Wry Neck.

 A rabbit with Wry Neck is likely to go off feed and possibly even water.
 It is of utmost importance to make sure the rabbit is consuming a good amount of both water & feed (even if it's not pellets, it needs to be something nutritious).
 If the rabbit is not eating or drinking well, the treatment is not going to be as successful.
+Whether the rabbit is eating well or not, I always give the rabbit a bowl of water (to make sure they are drinking enough), oats/barley with their feed, and some sort of fruit or veggie to help keep the appetite up (usuall use carrots or a banana).
+Hay is important also.
+Rabbit Nutri-drops and/or vitamins in the animal's water can also be helpful.

 There are some who say anti-inflammatory medications should be used, but that is debateable.
 I have never used anti-inflammatoy medications and have never felt the need to use them.